Cindytb/Acoustic-Raytracing/README.md

 Linux), and the OptiX 7 SDK (including CUDA 10.1 and NVIDIA driver recent enough to support OptiX).

+## Corelink Expansion
+This branch includes Corelink support and deployment via a Docker.
+This docker image requires the Corelink custom image based off the CUDA 10.2 Ubuntu 18.04 development image.
+Look inside `networktest/clients/Docker/cuda-10.2` for instructions on how to build the image.
+In addition, this docker image requires you to download the OptiX 7 SDK into `Acoustic-Raytracing`.
+Download the Linux SDK into the current working directory and make sure the folder name is `NVIDIA-OptiX-SDK-7.0.0-linux64`

 ## Project Documentation & Diagrams

 Here is a pdf of a UML diagram for the [sound objects](docs/SoundItems.pdf).
 Here is another UML of the [Optix-specific classes](docs/OptixClasses.pdf).